 Explore downtown Helena

 Helena is a great place to explore when the weather is mild enough.
 There are cool historic buildings as long as several ghost signs to be seen, all in downtown.
-There’s a walking mall with cool shops, including Big Dipper Ice Cream.
+There’s a walking mall with cool shops, including Big Dipper Ice Cream, another place I recommend in Helena, since getting ice cream with a date or with the family is another one of our fun things to do in Helena.
 Here is a guide as well from Downtown Helena.

 Cathedral of St. Helena

 This is definitely one of my favorite Cathedrals.
 It is absolutely awe-inspiring.
 Its marble pillars and gorgeous stained glass will take your breath away.
 Construction began in 1908 and its first mass was held in 1914.
 It’s listed in the National Register of Historic Places and I highly recommend a visit if you like to see churches and places of worship when you travel.

 Helena has over 70+ miles of hiking trails.
 Two popular places are Mount Helena, which is one of the most iconic landmarks here, and Mount Ascension.
 There are also the Scratchgravel Hills.
 Helena is also known for its mountain biking and fly fishing.
 Here are some examples of the trail network we have here.
 There is almost no limit to outdoor things to do in Helena, Montana.

 This is a cool place to visit if you just want a leisurely stroll around a lake or to hang out.
 There is a small fee for non-residents.